WayayueGyee/C-Web-Server/guides/lrucache.md

 than getting it from the original source.

-The idea is that if lots of people want access to this piece of data, you copy it into the faster cache so they all get it in a more timely manner.
+The idea is that if lots of people want access to this piece of data, you copy it into the faster cache, so they all get it in a more timely manner.

 There is a cache on your CPU that keeps commonly-used parts of RAM so the CPU doesn't have to wait for the slower RAM each time.